diegomaranges/practico2/README.md

 # Introduction #
-Proyect done by Diego Maranges, March - April 2018.
+Proyect done by Diego Maranges, March - May 2018.

 This project is by acquire multiples knowledge about c++.
 Each directory consist in diferent types of element belongs c++.